-For caregivers, having a conversation with your loved one about whether they should still be driving can be difficult.
-Here are 10 warning signs that may indicate there’s a problem:
+For caregivers, having a conversation with your loved one about whether they should still be driving can be extremely difficult.
+Before you have that discussion, look out for warning signs that may indicate there’s a problem:

 - Mysterious dents on the car

 - Difficulty turning around to look while backing up

 - Confusing the gas and brake pedals